Join Us

 What If You Could Pivot With Calm?

-What would your business be like if you were able to pivot with calm, decisive action while holding fast to your mission, vision, and goals?
+What would your business be if you were able to pivot with calm, decisive action while holding fast to your mission, vision, and goals?

 I want to help you understand and see everything that we have going on in our businesses today within this new context.
 And then leaning into that and making the decisions that are the best for our business right now.

-We would feel better about what it is that’s going on around us.
+We'd feel better about what it is that’s going on around us.

 Brief Look At the Business Economic Landscape

-Let’s look at the ever-evolving business landscape.
+Let’s look at the ever-evolving business.
 It changes every day.
 We’ll look for pieces of gold in the current economy and explore how to expand your mind and reach.
 I’ll help you focus on the things that you can change while avoiding the pitfalls of busy-ness or ruminating on the minutiae that aren’t serving you.

 We’re going to talk about discerning the top initiatives that you have and then how to promote or market in this strange new world without feeling icky.